 They can also help you and investigate complaints filed against your business from local, state or federal government entities on the grounds of law violation.
 If a government entity is investigating or filing a suit against your business, you need legal representation.

 It is especially important for those involved in a creative-type business to have a lawyer protect your interests with an attorney-drafted contract.
 They can also help you register for federal trademarks or copyright protection.

 6. Selling or Purchasing a Business

-If you are selling your own business or buying another, you should work with an attorney to understand the more complex aspects of the transaction.
+If you are selling your own business or buying another, you should work with a business attorney to understand the more complex aspects of the transaction.
 A business lawyer can help you value your business, write acquisition and purchase agreements, as well as transfer permits and licenses.

 Invest in Prevention

 A lawyer’s advice can help prevent potential conflicts and give you guidance through the complicated process of starting your new business.
-Put your businesses emphasis on preventing these issues in the first place with the guidance of a corporate counsel.
+Put your businesses emphasis on preventing these issues in the first place with the guidance of a corporate counsel in Reno.